 By the time our car rolled to a stop in front of the shaded entrance of Amanbagh, we had some 1700 km of dusty India roads behind us.
 We both felt tired and frankly a little bit ill.
 The tranquility of Amanbagh was exactly what we craved at the end of our Rajasthan trip.

 The Aman experience

 Just what does it mean to stay at one of the Aman resorts?
-Travellers who know the brand (hello, fellow Aman Junkies!) would recognise the Aman attributes and principles at Amanbagh.
+Travelers who know the brand (hello, fellow Aman Junkies!) would recognize the Aman attributes and principles at Amanbagh.

 The luxury here is discreet, with exceptional attention to detail and unobtrusive service.
 The personnel is very well trained, but the genuine sincerity and commitment from each member of staff is the ingredient of hotel experience that particularly stands out.

 As with other Aman properties, there is a strong drive at Amanbagh to blend with the local culture.
 This is evident in the hotel’s design, atmosphere, activities and other elements of the guest experience.
-Take the welcome ceremony.
-Other that the usual (shaking hands with the managers, a welcome drink…), there were also three girls dressed in bright orange saris.
-With closed eyes, one of them sung a Sankrit song of peace and good will.
-Her voice soaring in the beautiful, high-ceiling lobby gave us goose bumps.
+Take a welcome ceremony.
+Other than the usual (shaking hands with the managers, a welcome drink…), there were also three girls dressed in bright orange saris.
+With closed eyes, one of them sung a Sankrit song of peace and goodwill.
+Her voice soaring in the beautiful, high-ceiling lobby gave us goosebumps.

 Destination unto itself

 Had we planned to be busy these last few days in India we could have easily filled them with activities, for this rural retreat offers them aplenty.
 There are nearby sites hardly ever visited by tourists, and the countryside can be explored driving the Wyllis jeep-style Mahindra or riding the resort’s colorfully dressed up camels.